c-h-o-n/touch-my-files/README.md

-# touchmyfiles README
+# touch-my-files README

-This is the README for your extension "touchmyfiles".
+This is the README for your extension "touch-my-files".
 After writing up a brief description, we recommend including the following sections.

 ## Features